superguaricho/foxdot-mode/README.md

     C-c w (foxdot-set-sc3-layout).
 Three vertical windows: workspace, foxdot and sclang.
     C-c C-w (foxdot-set-foxdot-layout).
 Two windows: workspace and foxdot.
     C-c 3 (foxdot-sc3-foxdot-layout).
 Two windows: workspace and sclang.

-<h2>Todo</h2>

-Add to foxdot-sc3-mode.el functions to interactively work with sclang from a buffer with sc3-mode.

-Some code hiliting to foxdot-mode.

 <h2>Problems</h2>